 - Amount of pelvic-muscle mass

 - Obesity and rapid weight gain

 Only a veterinarian can say for sure whether your dog is suffering from hip dysplasia.
 He or she will perform a complete physical exam on your dog, including urinalysis, electrolyte panel, complete blood count and a blood chemical profile.
-The veterinarian will also take your dog’s full medical history including onset and type of symptoms, your dog’s parentage and any possible injuries or activities that may have influenced symptoms in your dog.
+The veterinarian will also take your dog’s full medical history including onset and type of symptoms, your dog’s parentage history of developmental dysplasia and any possible injuries or activities that may have influenced symptoms in your dog.

-X-rays are key to seeing the presence of hip dysplasia as well as its severity.
+X-rays are key to seeing the presence of developmental hip dysplasia as well as its severity.
 An x-ray can help your veterinarian visualize bilateral stifle disease, various bone disorders, degenerative diseases of the spinal cord, and lumbar vertebral instability.

 Treatment for Hip Dysplasia in Dogs

 Canine hip dysplasia treatment typically involves a multi-pronged approach to the problem.
 Surgery like a femoral head ostectomy or a total hip replacement is a necessity for dogs with severe hip dysplasia, but many dogs can be helped without such a drastic intervention.
 Many factors go into how necessary a hip dysplasia surgery is: age, cost, degree of osteoarthritis, intended function (for example as a service dog), severity of joint looseness, size, and your veterinarian’s recommendations all factor into this kind of decision.

 The triple pelvic osteotomy (TPO) surgery is especially useful in dogs younger than one year; in this surgery the socket itself is rotated.
 For dogs younger than six months old, the juvenile pubic symphysiodesis surgery can help; in this procedure a portion of the pelvis is fused together to increase the stability of the hip joint.